Therapeutic Counsellor &

 EMDR - Eye Movement Desensitation and Reprocessing

 I offer EMDR to clients at my practice in Selsdon, South Croydon.
 EMDR can be used for clients that are struggling to overcome one or several traumatic experiences.
-I am currently an EMDR Trainee Therapist, which means I have undertaken accredited EMDR training by the EMDR Academy (accredited by EMDR Europe) to work with clients using the standard EMDR protocol.
+I am currently an EMDR Trainee Therapist, and a member of EMDR Association UK & Ireland, which means I have undertaken accredited EMDR training by the EMDR Academy (accredited by EMDR Europe) to work with clients using the standard EMDR protocol.
 I am now completing the latter stages of my training to work with more specialised issues such as phobias.

 SPECIAL OFFER - EMDR Croydon

-First three sessions of EMDR for £60.
+First two sessions of EMDR for £60.
 All sessions thereafter £50.

 The types of issues that I can work with includes: